-Mnangagwa urges Zimbabwe to unite, rival insists he won vote
+Zimbabwe's Mnangagwa urges unity, pledges post-election violence probe

 “We don’t trust these observers, we don’t trust these courts.
 I’m not sure things will ever change in Zimbabwe.”

-The Herald newspaper, which acts as a mouthpiece for the government, hailed the election as reflecting the will of the majority and admonished the opposition.

-“Unfortunately in Zimbabwe we have allowed to grow and flourish a culture of rabble-rousing and sham protests of alleged rigging whenever a party loses that this has become a default mode in the opposition,” a Herald editorial said.
+The Herald newspaper, which acts as a government mouthpiece, hailed the election as reflecting the will of the majority and admonished the opposition, decrying “a culture of rabble-rousing and sham protests of alleged rigging whenever a party loses.”

 Additonal reporting by Olivia Kumwenda-Mtambo and James Macharia in Johannesburg; editing by Ed Cropley, Angus MacSwan, William Maclean